uduk/uduk-convolution/README.md

 ## Macro
 Default compilation without any macro is linasm

-> pass macro to gcc
+> pass macro to gcc:

 > -DUSE_UDUK_INLINE_CONVOLUTION for average turtle-ish UDUK